ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConNA2018.md

 ???
 There are many ways to say this - No Jerks Allowed, Avoid Poisonous People, be decent, whatever.
-The point is, where everyone is a volunteer and most people are doing this as a side task or second effort, ensuring that everyone is welcome is the most important factor for a long-lived healthy project.
+The point is, where everyone is a volunteer and many people are doing this as a side task or second effort, ensuring that everyone is welcome is the most important factor for a long-lived healthy project.